 As the economy slowly reopens, health systems and OB-GYN practices are navigating questions around getting patients back into the office, and the future role of the virtual care solutions they've implemented during the pandemic.
-President Juan Pablo Segura sat down (virtually) with Mira Ketzler, the senior director of the women’s health service line for Advocate Aurora, to discuss the business implications of Covid-19 and what the future holds for health systems post-pandemic.
+Babyscripts (virtually) with Mira Ketzler, the senior director of the women’s health service line for Advocate Aurora, to discuss the business implications of Covid-19 and what the future holds for health systems post-pandemic.

 I’d like to focus on the business side of things, and how Covid has changed business leaders.
 You’re the senior director of the service line, managing a very large, multi-state organization.
 How are you balancing OB and GYN appointments?
 Have they all gone virtual?

 For OB patients we’re following what ACOG recommends and continuing to see our prenatal patients through a combination of virtual care and in-office visits.
 For GYN, we’ve had to go through a more deliberate prioritization process: we’re looking at our patients to determine who needs to come in, who we can see by video, and which appointments we can delay or push.
 We’re now at a point where some appointments have been delayed for a couple months, and there are some concerns surfacing about those delays.
 It’s been a change and a challenge for our patients and our physicians.

 GYN patients are obviously different from OB patients — after all, you can’t hit pause on a pregnancy.
 Is there a concern about reactivating GYN patients?
 What kind of methods are you implementing to get those patients back on the schedule?

 Our priority through this has been on providing care for our patients, and focusing on essential and urgent conditions or procedures.
 As we start to look at reactivation, we’re approaching it as a dial that needs to be turned on very slowly.
 We’re looking at the patients that have been waiting now for a couple months to come and see us — some due for cancer screening, some perhaps symptomatic — and working on triaging those patients.